Industrial Relations Victoria (IRV) oversees industrial relations policy and initiatives to achieve a positive working environment in Victoria.

 The inquiry called for public submissions from workers and businesses input and is expected to deliver a final report to the Government next year.

 Wage Inspectorate Victoria includes the functions of the Employment Information and Compliance Unit.
 It carries out a range of education, compliance and enforcement functions relating to Victorian industrial laws including long service leave and child employment laws.
 It investigates alleged breaches of these laws with a view to achieving voluntary compliance.

 The Long Service Leave Act came into operation on 1 November 2018.
 Information about the laws can be found on the Business Victoria website.

 Victorian Labour Hire Licensing Act 2018

 The Labour Hire Licensing Act was passed by Parliament on 20 June 2018.
-The Victorian Labour Hire Licensing Scheme is a business licensing system to regulate the provision of labour hire services and, in turn, protect vulnerable labour hire workers from exploitation.
+The Act establishes the Victorian Labour Hire Licensing Scheme,

 Victorian Labour Hire Licensing Regulations 2018